 Every year Tikva’s housing facilities are 100% full with many more families on the waiting list.
 For this reason, with the help of members in our community, Tikva raises money to expand housing capacity and meet the needs of our community.

 Did you know 16.1% (4,225) of all Jewish Vancouver residents live below the poverty line?
 In Vancouver there are at least 450 Jewish children under the age of 15 living in households that depend on income assistance.

 Other people on income assistance are fleeing abusive relationships and have few life skills that enable them to work.
-Because of their limited financial resources, these people may live in deplorable, unsafe, filthy places.
+Because of their limited financial resources, these people may live in deplorable, unsafe, inadequate places.
 Unscrupulous landlords or so-called “friends” often exploit them.
-They may be homeless, which puts them at risk of losing their income assistance support.
+They may be homeless, or at risk of becoming homeless.